 The main stops of the Yellow Train

-The Yellow Train Schedule
+The best part of the Yellow Train route

 Our plan for the Yellow Train Ride

 It was in the summer when we took the ride.
-To better utilize the traveling time, we arranged our ride in this way.
-In the morning around 8:00 we drove to Villefrance-de-Conflent and bought return tickets for Villefrance-de-conflent<=>Mont-Louis La Cabanasse.
-The train departures at lunchtime.
+To better utilize the traveling time, we drove to Villefranche-de-Conflent in the morning around 8:00 and bought return tickets to and from Mont-Louis La Cabanasse.

 Scenic sites along the route

-Besides the scenic views, it is also famous of its connection with three different rail systems, the standard gauge used by French rail system, the Iberian gauge of the line starting at Latour-de-Carol/Enveitg, and metre gauge of the Yellow Train.
+Besides the scenic views, it is also famous among rail lovers for its connection with three different rail systems, the standard gauge used by the French rail system, the Iberian gauge of the line starting at Latour-de-Carol/Enveitg, and the metre gauge of the Yellow Train.
 If you take the Yellow Train to the end station, you will see the three systems at Latour-de-Carol/Enveitg.

 Tips for Yellow Train Ride

-- The schedule of the Yellow Train changes from time to time.
-Please always check it online timetable.
+- The train schedule changes from time to time.
+Please always check the online timetable.

-- In the summer time, the first train in the morning is usually busy and full.
+- In the summertime, the first train in the morning is usually busy and full.
 You probably won’t get tickets if you are not early enough.
 So allow yourself to have enough time to arrange the tickets.

 - The Yellow Train runs all year round, but its timetable has seasonal variations.
 Make sure to buy tickets at the station ticket offices.